Taveuni: Geography

 Lake Tagimaucia is one of Taveuni's most famous tourist attractions.
 It occupies a volcanic crater at an altitude of 800 m, and is the habitat of the rare tagimaucia flower.
 Fiji's most famous waterfalls, the Bouma Falls, are also on the island, located in the Bouma National Heritage Park.
 South of Vuna village and the lagoon, jet black rocks litter an area known as the South Cape where Taveuni's last volcanic eruption spilled into the sea around 500 years ago.
-The highlight of the region is the Matamaiqi blowhole with geysers created by trade winds crashing into the volcanic rocks.
-About 20 minutes by foot from the town of Waiyevo is the Waitavala Waterslide.
+The highlight of the region is the Matamaiqi blowhole with geysers created by trade winds crashing against the volcanic rocks.
+About 20 minutes on foot from the town of Waiyevo is the Waitavala Waterslide.
 This entirely natural streambed chute plummets for about 50 metres down the lush hillside and is a favourite haunt for local children and brave tourists.
 In eastern Taveuni the Savulevu Yavonu Waterfall empties into the ocean.
 Tavoro Creek, Somosomo Creek, Waimbula River and the islands most notable waterways.